hepter/i18n-codelens/README.md

 # i18n CodeLens

-i18n CodeLens makes it easy to find missing language resources, provides various Code Actions, Hover Information, and tips for you to add or edit the language resources.

-It can be made to work in various projects by changing the regex information and glob pattern.
+**Professional internationalization management for VS Code**

+i18n CodeLens is a comprehensive translation management extension that streamlines localization workflows for JavaScript, TypeScript, and React projects.
+It provides intelligent detection of translation keys, visual indicators for missing translations, and powerful editing tools—all integrated directly into your development environment.

+### Key Capabilities

+The extension can be customized for different project structures through configurable regex patterns and glob settings, making it adaptable to various i18n frameworks and conventions.

 ## ✨ Key Features